Saint October

 Saint October (セイントオクトーバー) is a 2007 Japanese anime television series created by Konami Digital Entertainment.
-Animated by Studio Comet, it premiered on Chiba TV on January 4, 2007 in Japan.
-The series revolves around three girl detectives who are detectives use magical powers to solve mysteries.
+Animated by Studio Comet, it premiered on Chiba TV on January 4, 2007, in Japan.
+The series revolves around three girl detectives who use magical powers to solve mysteries.
 The series' portrayal of magic makes extensive use of tarot symbolism.

 It was also adapted into a manga series by Kiira (stylized as Kiira~☆), which was serialized in the Japanese magazine Monthly Comic Blade published by Mag Garden in August 2006.

 Plot

 Saint October tells the story of a group of three girls, who work for the Kuroki Detective Agency (黒木探偵社, Kuroki Tanteisha) in Alkana City (アルカナシティ, Arukana Shiti).
 The story begins during a case to catch a mysterious masked kidnapper who has been kidnapping young boys for a strange man.
 Kotono, a member of the agency, was working hard on the case.
 One night after returning home late, Kotono runs into a young boy who's crying alone.
 With nowhere else to take him, Kotono brings him back to her home at Joshua's church where it is discovered that he has amnesia and cannot remember even his own name.
 While there, Natsuki Shirafuji, Kotono's friend and fellow detective, arrives to add further information to the kidnapping case.
 Suddenly, the masked kidnapper appears and successfully kidnaps the boy, but Kotono chases after him and gets the boy back after a short scuffle.
 Just when all looks lost, the boy uses a magical power to bestow to Kotono a similar power in order to defeat the kidnapper.
 After she won, he reveals that he remembered what his name is: Ewan.
 Now the focus has turned to who is the kidnapper's boss who has been pursuing Ewan.